 3. The medical negligence litigation process

-Where the independent medical expert is of the professional opinion that medical negligence did occur, upon your instructions, your solicitor will commence the process of issuing legal proceedings in Court against the medical professional and/or hospital.
+Where the independent medical expert is of the professional opinion that medical negligence did occur, as you instructed, your solicitor will begin issuing legal proceedings in Court against the medical professional and/or hospital.

 Statute of Limitation

-The legal time limit to make a medical negligence claim is two years from the date of injury or date of knowledge that the injury or illness resulted from medical negligence.
+The legal time limit to make a rhinoplasty surgical error claim is two years from the date of injury or date of knowledge that the injury or illness resulted from medical negligence.
 For children/minors, the time limit expires two years after their 18th birthday.
-You may contact a solicitor to discuss your case to advise of the Statute of Limitations applicable to your case.
+You can contact a solicitor to talk about your case and inform you about the statute of limitations applicable to your case.

 Our team

 At Coleman Legal LLP, medical negligence claims constitute a large part of our caseload, and with that comes first-rate experience and general awareness of the area by our practitioners.
-We can advise you on your case, and with our support, you will be guided through the legal process as sensitively as possible.
-To speak with one of our solicitors, call 1800-844-104 (freephone) or complete our online enquiry form.
+We can help you with your case, and with our support, you will be guided through the legal process as carefully as possible.
+To speak with one of our rhinoplasty surgical error solicitors, call 1800-844-104 (freephone) or complete our online enquiry form.
+Clients can expect support and sensitivity along with our expertise in the area.
+If you believe that you have suffered due to medical negligence, either in your treatment or due to misdiagnosis or delayed diagnosis, Coleman Legal can advise you whether you may have a case against another party and will support you through the entire process.

 Coleman Legal LLP